 Re-wilding has much promise, potentially an idea of its time if they can overcome this and avoid the pitfalls of being seen as yet more misty eyed wildlife first, people second idealists.
 In time the movement needs to broaden its scope to show it can conserve cultural heritage too.

-on your next holiday.
+Connect with wildlife on your next holiday.